 - Children whose health insurance covers the cost of vaccinations are NOT eligible for VFC Program benefits even when a claim for the cost of the vaccine and its administration would be denied if submitted to the insurance carrier for payment because the plan's deductible (high deductible plan) had not been met. - Some insurance plans may cover all ACIP-recommended childhood vaccines but exclude certain combination vaccines or certain products.
-A child with this type of coverage would be considered insured and NOT eligible for VFC because all recommended vaccines are covered.
-Some insurance plans may cover a portion of the cost of the vaccine, even though it may be only a small portion of the cost of the vaccine, this child is considered insured for the purpose of the VFC Program and is NOT eligible for the program.
+A child with this type of coverage would be considered insured and NOT eligible for VFC because all recommended vaccines are covered. - Some insurance plans may cover a portion of the cost of the vaccine, even though it may be only a small portion of the cost of the vaccine, this child is considered insured for the purpose of the VFC Program.